allista/WakatimeBlender/README.md

 3. Optional: add a postfix to the project's title.

 #### Examples
-1. To prevent any adjusting of the projects-name, remove all the characters from the text-field and press enter.
-Also remove any text from the pre- and postfix-strings.
-2. To give the project-name a ".blend"-extension, add ".blend" in the postfix-text-field.
+1. To give the project-name a ".blend"-extension, add ".blend" in the postfix-text-field.
-3. To only remove trailing numbers (e.g. versions), enter "1234567890" in the trailing character-text-field and press enter.
+2. To only remove trailing numbers (e.g. versions), enter "1234567890" in the trailing character-text-field and press enter.
-4. To remove numbers, underscores and dots, enter "1234567890.\_" in the trailing character-text-field and press enter.
+3. To remove numbers, underscores and dots, enter "1234567890.\_" in the trailing character-text-field and press enter.
 (This is the default.)
-5. To turn "captain_afterburner.blend" into the project-name "\[blender\] captain_afterburner", set the prefix to "\[blender\] ", the postfix to "" (nothing).
+4. To turn "captain_afterburner.blend" into the project-name "\[blender\] captain_afterburner", set the prefix to "\[blender\] ", the postfix to "" (nothing).
-6. To turn "captain_afterburner_05.blend" into the project-name "\[blender\] captain_afterburner", apply steps #4 and #5 together.
+5. To turn "captain_afterburner_05.blend" into the project-name "\[blender\] captain_afterburner", apply steps #3 and #4 together.
-7. If you want to use the "parent" directory's name, check "Use folder-name as project-name".
-All steps from #2 to #6 can still be used to adjust the name.
+6. If you want to use the directory's name, check "Use folder-name as project-name".
+All steps from #1 to #5 can still be used to adjust the name.
+7. To prevent any adjusting of the projects-name, remove all the characters from all three text-fields and press enter.